rishiraj88/rishiraj88/README.md

 # Hi  👋, from Rishi Raj

+Feel free to fork into and pull from my respositories.
+Collaboration and sharing ought to continue.

 I am always looking for colleagues and networkers to collect SMART ideas and realise the most promising ones of them, rated with-
 - feasibility study
 - absolute value proposition